Activate SSL / TLS / HTTPS - Renew Certificates

 Let's Encrypt automates the replacement of certificates and thus reduces the effort of having to manually replace expired certificates.

-Instructions can be found in section Let's Encrypt/ACME/Certbot.
+Instructions can be found here: Let's Encrypt/ACME/Certbot